egrabs/DailyCodingProblem/README.md

 * Use whatever language you want

 * If you're a G, add some test cases such that running your file prints em neatly to the command line

+* If you're a G, also include your estimates for space & time complexity in a comment below your solution